mozhoku/AWSIM/docs/Components/Vehicle/VPPIntegration/index.md

 !!! warning "Pedal Maps"
     These pedal maps are loaded in runtime.
 The default location for the pedal maps is `Assets/Resources/Pedal Maps/...`.
-    You can also find the Lexus's pedal maps in the same location.
+    You can find the Lexus's pedal maps in the same location.

 ### VPPToRos2Publisher.cs